hendricius/the-bread-code/recipes/savory/open-crumb-sourdough.md

 times differ from flour to flour, developing an understanding is important.
 This allows you to adapt with different parameter changes.

+To finish the process, stretch and fold the dough on top of each other.
+Don't worry, you likely have some dough stuck to your hands.
+Just use some water to wash the dough off.

 ## Add salt

 Salt has a negative influence on both gluten network and fermentation times.